williamcruzme/vue-gates/CONTRIBUTING.md

 As you can see we have:

-- `src` contains the working code for the repository:
+- `src` contains the working code for the repository.
-  - `core`: contains files that are the
-  - `rules`: contains validation rules that are available to the validator instances.
-  - `utils`: contains commonly used utility functions.
 - `dist`: contains the unminified and the minified build of the repository.

 ### Issues